Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Evaluation

-The magic sets algorithm implicitly performs the simple reachability analysis, but it also tries to identify relevant rule instances.
+The magic sets algorithm implicitly performs the reachability analysis but also identifies relevant rule instances.
 This allows \magicrun to be faster than \matrun on all scenarios apart from \Ont.
 However, by introducing magic rules, the algorithm can sometimes produce programs that are larger than the input, and the evaluation of these additional rules can be a source of overhead.
-For example, \magicrun is consistently slower than \matrun on \Ont, primarily because of the evaluation of magic rules.
-In fact, as Table~\ref{tab:fo:results} shows, the ratios of the numbers of total and useful facts are orders of magnitude higher for \magicrun than for \matrun and \relevancerun, which additionally suggests that the derivation of magic facts can be costly.
+For example, \magicrun is consistently slower than \matrun on \Ont, primarily because of the magic rules.
+In fact, as Table~\ref{tab:fo:results} shows, the ratios of the numbers of total and useful facts are orders of magnitude higher for \magicrun than for \matrun and \relevancerun, which suggests further that deriving magic facts can be costly.

-The combination of both techniques often produces the best results (e.g., on \LUBM and on some \Ont queries).
-Intuitively, the relevance analysis can reduce the number of rules sufficiently so that the introduction of magic rules leads to further improvements in the performance of query answering.
+The combination of both techniques often produces the best results (e.g., on \LUBM and some \Ont queries).
+Intuitively, the relevance analysis can reduce the number of rules sufficiently so that the introduction of magic rules leads to further improvements in query answering performance.